rnag/rnag.github.io/_posts/blog/2024-10-20-how-to-cross-the-finish-line-on-top.md

 On Wednesday, October 16th, OrangeTheory had the 1 Mile benchmark challenge that recurs every so often, and I grudgingly participated in it.

-The last time around, I was on vacation around the Seattle, WA area, and at the gym I did it at, the treadmills only went up to 12 mph, so I went at 2% and got a 5:00 mile readout exactly.
+The last time around, I was on vacation around the Seattle, WA area, and at the gym I did it at, the treadmills only went up to 12 MPH, so I went at 1.5% and got an exact 5:00 mile readout.

 Knowing how exhausting it can be to run a sub-5 mile, let alone a 5:00 mile, I was understandably apprehensive about it.